-Humanities › English Pentad Share Flipboard Email Print Dimitri Otis / Getty Images) English English Grammar An Introduction to Punctuation Writing By Richard Nordquist English and Rhetoric Professor Ph.D., Rhetoric and English, University of Georgia M.A., Modern English and American Literature, University of Leicester B.A., English, State University of New York Dr. Richard Nordquist is professor emeritus of rhetoric and English at Georgia Southern University and the author of several university-level grammar and composition textbooks. our editorial process Richard Nordquist Updated February 19, 2020 In rhetoric and composition, the pentad is the set of five problem-solving probes that answer the following questions: What was done (act)?When and where was it done (scene)?Who did it (agent)?How was it done (agency)?Why was it done (purpose)?
+Humanities › English Pentad The set of five problem-solving probes developed by Kenneth Burke Share Flipboard Email Print Dimitri Otis / Getty Images English English Grammar An Introduction to Punctuation Writing By Richard Nordquist English and Rhetoric Professor Ph.D., Rhetoric and English, University of Georgia M.A., Modern English and American Literature, University of Leicester B.A., English, State University of New York Dr. Richard Nordquist is professor emeritus of rhetoric and English at Georgia Southern University and the author of several university-level grammar and composition textbooks. our editorial process Richard Nordquist Updated November 28, 2020 In rhetoric and composition, the pentad is the set of five problem-solving probes that answer the following questions: What was done (act)?When and where was it done (scene)?Who did it (agent)?How was it done (agency)?Why was it done (purpose)?
 In composition, this method can serve as both an invention strategy and a structural pattern.
-In A Grammar of Motives (Berkeley, 1945), American rhetorician Kenneth Burke adopted the term pentad to describe the five key qualities of dramatism (or the dramatistic method or framework).
+In the book, "A Grammar of Motives," American rhetorician Kenneth Burke adopted the term pentad to describe the five key qualities of dramatism (or the dramatistic method or framework).
 Examples and Observations Kenneth Burke: Act, Scene, Agent, Agency, Purpose.
 Although over the centuries, men have shown great enterprise and inventiveness in pondering matters of human motivation, one can simplify the subject by this pentad of key terms, which are understandable almost at a glance.
 David Blakesley: [Kenneth] Burke himself used the pentad on many kinds of discourse, especially poetry and philosophy.
 He also later added a sixth term, attitude, making the pentad into a hexad.
 Pentad or hexad, the point is that 'well-rounded statements' about human motivation will make some reference (explicitly or not) to act, scene, agent, agency, purpose, and attitude...
 Burke intended the pentad to be a form of rhetorical analysis, a method readers can use to identify the rhetorical nature of any text, group of texts, or statements that explain or represent human motivation....It is Burke's point that any 'well-rounded' account of human action must include some reference to the five (or six) elements of the pentad.
 Writers have also found that the pentad is a useful method of generating ideas.
-Tilly Warnock: Most people know [Kenneth] Burke by his Pentad, consisting of the five terms of dramatism...
-What is not heeded often enough is how Burke, immediately recognizing the limitations of his Pentad, does what he does with any formulation—he revises it.
+Tilly Warnock: Most people know [Kenneth] Burke by his Pentad, consisting of the five terms of dramatism....What is not heeded often enough is how Burke, immediately recognizing the limitations of his Pentad, does what he does with any formulation—he revises it.
 He recommends the ratios among the terms for analysis, so that, for example, instead of looking only at the act, he looks at the act/scene ratio.
-Burke thus revises his 5-term analytical machine into a 25-term apparatus...
-Burke's Pentad has been adopted because, unlike most of his work, it is relatively explicit, static, and transportable across contexts (even though Burke's revisions of the Pentad were attempts to prevent such arhetorical uses).
+Burke thus revises his 5-term analytical machine into a 25-term apparatus....Burke's Pentad has been adopted because, unlike most of his work, it is relatively explicit, static, and transportable across contexts (even though Burke's revisions of the Pentad were attempts to prevent such rhetorical uses).